 - They can send you a transfer using local payment methods (works for GBP only)

-If your sender is sending funds via local payment methods (GBP only), the sender would ask you for a Sort Code and an account number.
+If your sender sends funds via local payment methods (GBP only), the sender would ask you for a Sort Code and an account number.
 These are a part of your Account number/IBAN.

 Questions?
 If there is any specific question you would like more details about, please let us know here or call us at +65 3165 1500 during business hours (Mon - Fri, 9:30 AM - 6:30 PM SGT).